lnx66/agents-for-openbb/README.md

     widget = matching_widgets[0] if matching_widgets else None

     if not widget:
-        yield f"Unable to retrieve data for widget with UUID: {widget_uuid} (it is not present on the dashboard)"  # noqa: E501 return
+        yield f"Unable to retrieve data for widget with UUID: {widget_uuid} (is it added as a priority widget in the context?)"  # noqa: E501 return

     yield agent.remote_data_request(